edgd1er/jeedom-rpi/README.md

 [![Docker Stars](https://img.shields.io/docker/stars/edgd1er/jeedom-rpi.svg?maxAge=604800)](https://store.docker.com/community/images/edgd1er/jeedom-rpi)
 [![Docker Pulls](https://img.shields.io/docker/pulls/edgd1er/jeedom-rpi.svg?maxAge=604800)](https://store.docker.com/community/images/edgd1er/jeedom-rpi)

-last build: 8/04/21 (V4.1.20, V3.3.55)
+last build: 11/04/21 (V4.1.22, V3.3.55)

 A Jeedom Docker image for Raspberry Pi based on debian image.

 Difference from fork:
-- update image, install a version at build time
+- Update image, install a version at build time
-- use supervisor to handle cron, apache and logs. (allow proper shutdown through PID 1 signal)
+- Use supervisor to handle cron, apache and logs. (allow proper shutdown through PID 1 signal)
-- image is ready to use
+- Image is ready to use
-- updated base image (buster-slim)
+- Updated base image (buster-slim)
-- added https support
+- Added https support
-- healthcheck
+- Healthcheck
-- handle services with supervisor.
+- Handle services with supervisor.
-- able to redirect apache logs to stdout ( disable fail2ban as logs are not files anymore)
+- Able to redirect apache logs to stdout ( disable fail2ban as logs are not files anymore)
-- at run time, can enable xdebug for dev purpose.
+- At run time, can enable xdebug for dev purpose.
 (Env var : XDEBUG=1)
-- WIP: fail2ban not starting, sqlite database to move /etc/fail2ban/fail2ban.conf:# Values: [ None :memory: FILE ] Default: /var/lib/fail2ban/fail2ban.sqlite3
+- When logs are note redirected to stdout, fail2ban is protecting services.
+- Admin password is resetted to admin

 Please note that:
 - jeedom version (V3 or v4) will be downloaded during image building, so the core project is the version at build time.
+- Jeedom V3 (named release) is deprecated.
+Image is built, but v4 is my daily drive.
 - upon upgrade, if no environment variable `JEEDOM_ENC_KEY` is set, the jeedom_encryption key will be changed, and decryption of encrypted values will be impossible.
 You can either restore a jeedom backup, set the `JEEDOM_ENC_KEY` variable, or have a SQL update query ready to reassign these values: apipro, apimarket, samba::backup::password, samba::backup::ip, samba::backup::username, ldap:password, ldap:host, ldap:username, dns::token, api
   (field names are extracted from L27: jeedom_core:/core/class/config.class.php)